Our mission is to support all Australians who are deaf or hard of hearing to live well in the community.

 Hearing loss occurs across the life course.
 It is the biggest disability per head of the population in adulthood.
 It affects 1 in 6 Australians.
 The annual financial cost to Australia exceeds $30B and is rising.

-Hearing health and community inclusion are absolutely crucial to general health and wellbeing.
+Hearing health and community inclusion are absolutely crucial to general health and wellbeing

 Deafness Forum Australia’s commitment to ear care and hearing health complements the human rights model of disability by acknowledging the fundamental right to health and participation in all facets of life.

-Our approach acknowledges that while disability is a part of human diversity and life, the barriers people with disabilities face are often created by societal attitudes and environments, not just by the medical aspects of their conditions.
+Our approach acknowledges that while disability is a part of human diversity and life, the barriers people with disability face are often created by societal attitudes and environments, not just by the medical aspects of their conditions.
 Therefore, our efforts in ear care and hearing health are aimed not only at medical intervention but also at removing barriers to inclusion and promoting the rights and dignity of individuals with hearing loss.
 This holistic approach, which combines health and human rights perspectives, reflects a deep commitment to the principles of the human rights model of disability.

-We Connect, Collaborate and Impact.
+We Connect, Collaborate and Impact

 Our Vision is “All Australians who are deaf or hard of hearing live well in the community everywhere throughout Australia.”